 7 pm October 4

 West End Ballroom, 1220 SW Taylor St

 Running for one night only, Portland-based Lacy Productions, produced by Lacy Knickers, presents Cabaret des Arts: A Fusion of Visual Arts and Burlesque.
-Guided by emcee extraordinaire, Fannie Fuller, guests will begin the evening in the West End Ballroom gallery perusing the art work of Northwest artists and will then adjourn upstairs to The West End Ballroom Theater for the live Cabaret des Arts performance inspired by both classic and contemporary art.
+Guided by emcee extraordinaire Fannie Fuller, guests will begin the evening in the West End Ballroom gallery perusing the artwork of Northwest artists and will then adjourn upstairs to The West End Ballroom Theater for the live Cabaret des Arts performance inspired by both classic and contemporary art.

-Today’s burlesques, which includes both men and women, are elaborate performance pieces incorporating the use of costumes, dance, comedy, and theater to challenge social norms, gender politics, sexuality, and the public’s perception of the naked body.
+Today’s burlesques, which include both men and women, are elaborate performance pieces incorporating the use of costumes, dance, comedy, and theater to challenge social norms, gender politics, sexuality, and the public’s perception of the naked body.

 Pole Disclosure (World Premiere)

 A-WOL, 513 NE Schuyler Street

 Through the medium of aerial acrobatics, this Portland-based contemporary circus duo, Amaya Alvarado and Kate Law, accompanied live by cellist Yoko Silk, premiere their evening-length Circus Theater show, Pole Disclosure—true stories delving into the stigmas of motherhood, domestic violence, sexual assault, body image, sexism, and ageism in the performance industry.

 Alvarado, originally from Oregon, is a multidisciplinary circus artist who traveled the world studying, performing, and teaching and is a graduate of the Professional Program at the Circus Warehouse in NYC and the New England Center for Circus Arts.